tramitit/guides/en/portugal/request_for_death_certificate.md

 ---
-title: "Request for Death Certificate"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Portugal"]
+categories:
-meta_title: "Request for Death Certificate in Portugal: A Step-By-Step Guide"
-description: "A detailed instruction to request and obtain a death certificate in Portugal."
+- Portugal
+date: '2024-06-07'
+description: Learn how to get an official death certificate in Portugal detailing the date, location, and cause of death.
+Process, documents needed, and providers included.
 draft: false
+meta_title: 'How to Obtain a Death Certificate in Portugal: Complete Guide'
+title: 'How to Obtain a Death Certificate in Portugal: Complete Guide'
-translationKey: "portugal-request_for_death_certificate"
+translationKey: portugal-request_for_death_certificate
 ---

 ## Description
 ### What is it?